-The Commission fully funds and maintains all the commuter rail stations in Riverside County.
-Since Metrolink service began along the Riverside Line in 1993, the Commission has been maintaining the Riverside - Downtown and Jurupa Valley/Pedley stations.
+The Commission fully funds maintains all and commuter rail stations in Riverside County.
+Since Metrolink service began along the Riverside Line in 1993, the Commission has maintaining the been Riverside - Downtown and Jurupa Valley/Pedley stations.
 When the IEOC Line began in 1995, the Riverside - La Sierra and Corona - West stations were added.
 Due to increasing demand, the Corona - North Main Station was added in 2002.
-In 2016, four new stations were added along the Perris Valley Line including Hunter Park/UCR, Moreno Valley/March Field, Perris - Downtown and Perris South.
+In 2016, four new stations were added along the Perris Valley Line including Hunter Park/UCR, Moreno Valley/March Field.
+Perris - Downtown and Perris South.
 Over the years, the stations show their age and require preventative maintenance.
 The Commission takes pride in the commuter rail stations and intends to continue to invest significant resources to maintain a state of good repair which is vital for rest of the public transportation network.